Ahold: International expansion

 In the 1970s, the company began expanding internationally, acquiring companies in Spain and the United States.
 Under a new leadership team, which for the first time did not include any members of the Heijn family, the company accelerated its growth through acquisitions in the latter half of the 1990s in Latin America, Central Europe, and Asia.

 Ahold N.V. received the designation "Royal" from Dutch Queen Beatrix in 1987, awarded to companies that have operated honorably for one hundred years.
 That same year Gerrit Jan Heijn, Ahold executive and only brother of Albert Heijn, was kidnapped for ransom and murdered.

 Accounting crisis

-The company's ambitious global expansion was halted by the announcement of accounting irregularities at some of Ahold's subsidiaries in February 2003.
+The announcement of accounting irregularities at some of Ahold's subsidiaries in February 2003 halted the company's ambitious global expansion.
 The CEO, Cees van der Hoeven, and CFO, Michael Meurs, and a number of senior management resigned as a result, and earnings over 2001 and 2002 had to be restated.
-The main accounting irregularities occurred at U.S. Foodservice (now US Foods), and, on a smaller scale, Tops Markets, in the United States, where income related to promotional allowances was overstated.
-In addition, accounting irregularities were found at the company's Argentine subsidiary Disco, and it was determined that the financial results of certain joint ventures had been accounted for improperly.
+The main accounting irregularities occurred at U.S. Foodservice (now US Foods) and, on a smaller scale, Tops Markets in the United States, where income related to promotional allowances was overstated.
+In addition, accounting irregularities were found at the company's Argentine subsidiary, Disco, and it was determined that the financial results of certain joint ventures had been accounted for improperly.

 As a result of the announcements, the company's share price plunged by two-thirds, and its credit rating was reduced to BB+ by Standard & Poor's.